“The real reason that I haven’t performed live for a long time is that I have very severe hearing damage.”

-- To reduce our exposure, we can practice and perform at lower volumes, turn down personal stereos and studio monitors, intersperse louder and softer pieces during rehearsals, and more.
+- To reduce exposure, we can practice and perform at lower volumes, turn down personal stereos and studio monitors, intersperse louder and softer pieces during rehearsals, and more.

 - Earplugs are an essential accessory when we involve ourselves in loud non-music making activities – e.g., operate power equipment or attend sporting events, and so forth.
-But earplugs aren’t the preferred choice for most of us performers because, with the exception of pricey in-ear monitors, they alter how we hear ourselves.
+But earplugs aren’t the preferred choice for most of us when we play or sing because, with the exception of pricey in-ear monitors, they significantly alter how we hear ourselves.
 Nonetheless, if we perform with the likes of a percussion ensemble or athletic band – or if we play or sing thunderous repertoire – earplugs may be our only option for preventing hearing loss.
 Fortunately, as described in The Musician’s Way, we can now choose from several types of high-fidelity earplugs designed for musicians.
 And many performers regularly use such plugs with excellent results.
 Even low-cost foam earplugs can be beneficial.
 What’s more, in earsplitting settings, earplugs can enhance our ability to hear akin to the way that sunglasses aid vision in glaring sunlight.